vladh/lein-sassy/README.md

 # lein-sassy

 Use Sass with Clojure.

 * Suports both Sass (indent-based) and SCSS (regular) syntax
 * Supports partials and imports
 * Watches for file changes

+lein-sassy is no longer maintained, and there are probably better alternatives out there.

 ## Prerequisites
 lein-sassy uses JRuby, so you need to have Ruby installed.
 You probably already